Generalised Stretched Littlewood-Richardson Coefficients: Introduction

 \section{Introduction}

-The Littlewood-Richardson (LR) coefficients $c(\l;\m,\n)$ appear in many branches of mathematics and in different problems.
+The Littlewood-Richardson (LR) coefficients $c(\l;\m,\n)$ appear in many branches of mathematics.
 For example, they appear in the representation theory of the symmetric groups, in the theory of symmetric functions, in the Schubert calculus and in problems regarding the existence of matrices with certain eigenvalues or invariant factors (see \cite{Fulton}).

-Some recent research was concerned with the behaviour of the stretched LR coefficients.
+Some recent research has been concerned with the behaviour of the stretched LR coefficients.
 More precisely, fix partitions $\l,\m,\n$ and investigate the function $f(n)=c(n\l;n\m,n\n)$ as a function of $n$, where $n\l$ is the partition obtained from $\l$ by multiplying every part by $n$.
 King et al. \cite{S3} conjectured that the stretched LR coefficient is a polynomial in $n$.
-Derksen and Weyman \cite{DW} as well as Rassart \cite{Rassart} proved King's conjecture to hold true, using semi-invariants of quivers respectively partition functions.
-But Rassart \cite{Rassart} proved even more.
-Fix a positive integer $k$ and let the partitions $\l,\m,\n$ have length at most $k$.
-Then the triples $(\l,\m,\n)$ of partitions with positive LR coefficient $c(\l;\m,\n)$ form a cone in $\Rk$.
-This cone decays into a finite number of cones in which the LR coefficient is given by a polynomial in $(\l_1,\l_2,\ldots,\n_k)$.
-Rassart remarks in his paper that Knutson also has an unpublished proof for this property using symplectic geometry techniques.
+Derksen and Weyman \cite{DW} as well as Rassart \cite{Rassart} proved King's conjecture to hold true, using semi-invariants of quivers and partition functions, respectively.
+In fact, Rassart \cite{Rassart} proved even more: fix a positive integer $k$ and let the partitions $\l,\m,\n$ have length at most $k$, then the triples $(\l,\m,\n)$ of partitions with positive LR coefficient $c(\l;\m,\n)$ form a cone in $\Rk$.
+This cone decays into a finite number of cones in which the LR coefficient is given by a polynomial in $(\l_1,\l_2,\ldots,\m_1,\ldots,\n_k)$.
+Rassart remarks in his paper that Knutson also has an unpublished proof for this property using symplectic geometric techniques.